mui/material-ui/docs/src/pages/components/icons/icons.md

 You can import the icons with one of these two options:

-- Option n°1:
+- Option 1:

   ```jsx
   import AccessAlarmIcon from '@material-ui/icons/AccessAlarm';
   import ThreeDRotation from '@material-ui/icons/ThreeDRotation';
   ```

-- Option n°2:
+- Option 2:

   ```jsx
   import { AccessAlarm, ThreeDRotation } from '@material-ui/icons';
   ```

-The safest option is n°1 but option n°2 can yield the best experience.
+The safest is option 1 but option 2 can yield the best experience.
-Make sure you follow our [minimizing bundle size guide](/guides/minimizing-bundle-size/#option-2) before using the approach n°2.
+Make sure you follow our [minimizing bundle size guide](/guides/minimizing-bundle-size/#option-2) before using the second approach.
 We encourage the configuration of a Babel plugin.

 ### More SVG icons